nicm42/100-days-of-code-v2/log.md

 **Day 47: 5th August 2020**
 Did some more Cypress testing.
 It's a bit different to unit testing where you test little things at a time.
 This one you test everything at once, because it will stop at the first failure and show you it.
 I think I am done with the JavaScript for Guess the Number, so next I need to do the CSS.

+**Day 48: 19th August 2020**
+Took a break for the heatwave and working a lot of overtime.
+I decided to ease myself in gradually and finished off the Quality Assurance and Testing with Chai section on FreeCodeCamp now that I've revised async.
+It was easy, except that somehow the brackets got in a mess - I ended up putting the whole thing in VSCode and beautifying it before I could see what was wrong.
+I then did the Managing Packages with NPM module, which told me more about what was going on with the package.json.

+**Day 49: 20th August 2020**
+I started Data Visualization with D3 on FreeCodeCamp to see what it was like.
+It's just like JavaScript really, just with some different syntax.
+At least so far - I've only just started and haven't got to anything complicated yet.